Q. When does the program start and what is the application deadline for the program?

 A. In the South Florida area, entry-level graduates may expect to earn an annual salary of $24,000 - $33,500 if employed full-time.
 This does not include a sign-on bonus, benefits or overtime.

-Q. What makes your program different from other Health Information Technology programs?
+Q. What makes your program different from other other Healthcare Informatics Specialist programs?

 A. Besides being affordable, our students are provided opportunities for clinical internship, service learning activities and afforded the opportunity to access three different types of electronic health record systems.
 Students will receive training in two different electronic health record systems and analyze data.
 The program offers AHIMA VLab, Neehr Perfect Software Systems and other learning resources to maximize learning.
 In addition, students will receive free student membership to American Health Information Management Association with the purchase of the new course textbook, Health Information Technology Applied Approach- 5th edition, which is used throughout the program.